What is multiple sclerosis?

 - Primary-progressive multiple sclerosis: Affecting 5 to 15% of patients at initial diagnosis, steadily worsening MS symptoms and increasing disability characterize PPMS.
 It does not follow the more classic RRMS pattern with acute exacerbations.

 As of 2014, clinicians replaced the former disease course known as progressive-relapsing multiple sclerosis with the PPMS classification.

 How is multiple sclerosis treated?

-Treatment plans are geared toward managing your symptoms and suppressing the body’s autoimmune response, which is believed to be the root of multiple sclerosis.
+Treatment plans are geared toward managing your symptoms and suppressing the body’s immune response, which experts believe is the root of multiple sclerosis.

 People with mild cases of multiple sclerosis may need or choose to have little or no treatment.
 However, all people with the disease are encouraged to keep their bodies as strong and healthy as possible by:

 - Avoiding fatigue and stress

 - Eating a well-balanced diet